Japan Automotive Hall of Fame: 2006

 Born in 1917, Watari graduated from Tokyo Imperial University in 1941, majoring in aeronautics.
-After a spell with the Nakajima Aircraft Co., he became a Doctor of Engineering, and then a professor at Tokyo University.
+After a spell with the Nakajima Aircraft Co., he became a Doctor of Engineering and later a professor at Tokyo University.
 Best known for his work on automotive springs and NVH control, he was heavily involved with JARI and FISITA before his retirement in 1978.
 He died in 1983, aged 66.